 Athena SWAN Self-Assessment Team

 Mark is a Senior Technical Officer based in the Centre for the Environment.
-With the exception of a three year spell working for a consultant analytical company, he has been happily working in Trinity since 1998.
+With the exception of a three-year spell working for a consultant analytical company, he has been happily working in Trinity since 1998.
 He is a new parent with a deep understanding of college systems and supports and enjoys interacting with a variety of students and staff from across the School and further afield.
-He is married to Silvia and they have a baby son who is keeping them young!

 Susan Murphy is an Assistant Professor in Development Practice and is the programme coordinator for the Trinity-UCD Masters in Development Practice.
-Her research focuses on issues in international political theory, global justice, human rights and climate change, gender and social inclusion.
 She joined Trinity in 2012 with twenty years of management and professional experience, both within the University and also in Industry.
 She is married with three children and is an Aurora Mentor, College Tutor and FEMS representative on the University Council.

 Jane Stout is a Professor in Botany, specialising in ecology.
-Her work seeks to understand interactions between living things and their environment, how they are affected by human activity, and how humans benefit from these interactions.
-She is particularly fond of insects, especially bees, which she has been studying since 1996.
 She is the Chair of the Irish Forum on Natural Capital and one of the leaders of the All-Ireland Pollinator Plan.
 She is a full-time working mother who leads and active research group and engages widely with Government, Industry and Society.

 We are grateful for the help, input, support and encouragement from our colleagues at WiSER: Professor Eileen Drew and Claire Marshall.

 Previous Team Members